natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 ---

-This is a short tutorial to help setup an computing account at the University of Helsinki's computing cluster.
+This is a short tutorial to help setup a computing account at the University of Helsinki's computing cluster.
 The guide is only relevant for UH students and staff.

-As a very first step, you need to contact Joonas to add you to the cluster user group.
+As a very first step, you need to ask your group leader to add you to the cluster user group.
 After that is done, you can follow these steps to log in and install runko.

 ## Preliminary access